10 December 2025

 Is the space big enough?
 Enough room for chairs, a waiting area, wash stations?

-Check local licensing rules too.
-Some councils have specific requirements.
+Check local council licensing rules too.
+Some local authorities have specific requirements for commercial premises.

 Know your ideal client — age, style, spending habits, what they want from a barber.